dealnews/pagemill-router/README.md

 )
 ```

-## Matching Hostname Request Method and Other HTTP Headers
+## Matching Hostname, Request Method, and Other HTTP Headers

 It is also possible to match on hostname, request method and other HTTP headers by adding these settings to the route array.